cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 1. Open OMERO.insight and download all the files from the mitosis dataset (user: Peter Zentis).
 Do you see any problem about downloading these files using the OMERO.web client?
 In the OMERO.web client also try to apply an export script to the complete dataset, i.e. first select the mitosis dataset, then click on the cogwheel icon in the top menu bar and navigate to export_scripts>Batch Image Export...

+2. Try to open the image by drag and drop of the folder on IJ, what is the problem?

-2. Go to `[Plugins > Bio-Formats > Bio-Formats Importer]` and select the first image in the folder of the downloaded images.
+3. Go to `[Plugins > Bio-Formats > Bio-Formats Importer]` and select the first image in the folder of the downloaded images.

-2. The Bio-Formats import options dialog shows up, make sure to select `[Group files with similar names]`.
+4. The Bio-Formats import options dialog shows up, make sure to select `[Group files with similar names]`.

-3. In the dialog, you can choose how to stitch the files.
+5. In the dialog, you can choose how to stitch the files.
 We select "Pattern".
 This parses the file based on: mitosis_t0\<01-51\>\_z00\<1-5\>\_c00\<1-2\>.tif. \<\> denotes the range of the import, e.g. we could only select one channel, or any